CivicActions/guidebook/practice-areas/engineering/drupal/drupal-for-drupal-engineers.md

 ## Contributing upstream

 Whenever practical, we want to contribute our changes back to the Drupal community.
-If a change requires us to patch core or a contributed module, that patch should also be attached to a drupal.org issue.
+If a change requires us to patch core or a contributed module, that patch should also be attached to a drupal.org issue or the changes submitted via a merge request.

 First, search the Drupal project for an issue matching the change you need to make.
-There may already be a patch providing the functionality.
+There may already be a fix providing the functionality.

-If you end up using an existing patch, drop a comment indicating that you tested the patch and that it is working (or not) for you.
+If you end up using an existing fix, drop a comment indicating that you tested it and that it is working (or not) for you.
 This will help move the issue along its lifecycle.

-If you need to create your own patch, attach it to the issue and update it accordingly.
-Ensure that the patch file is named according to convention and includes the issue number so that it is convenient to find.
+If you need to create your own fix update the issue accordingly.

-Your project's technical lead can show you where patch files are stored in your project and explain how they are applied.
+Your project's technical lead can show you where any patch files are stored in your project and explain how they are applied.

 - [https://www.drupal.org/community/contributor-guide/reference-information/quick-info/life-cycle-of-an-issue](https://www.drupal.org/community/contributor-guide/reference-information/quick-info/life-cycle-of-an-issue)
 - [https://www.drupal.org/docs/develop/using-composer/using-composer-with-drupal](https://www.drupal.org/docs/develop/using-composer/using-composer-with-drupal)